 Homeopathic medicines are prepared by serial dilution in steps of 1:10 or 1:100, denoted by the Latin numbers X and C respectively.
 At each step there is “succussion” which is vigorous shaking.
 The dilution most frequently sold in pharmacies is 6C, which is a 10-12 dilution of the original “mother tincture”.
 In other words the number of times it has been diluted is 1 with 12 zeros after it.
 This is a million millions or a trillion fold dilution.
 Hence it is likely that a 6C dilution will contain only a few molecules of the initial substance but much higher dilutions, such as the 30C (10-60) will probably not contain a single molecule of the original substance.

-A pharmacy in London, by appointment to the Queen and Prince Charles, has started selling homeopathic pills based on ground up fragments of the Berlin Wall.
+A pharmacy in London, by appointment to the Queen and Prince Charles, sells homeopathic pills based on ground up fragments of the Berlin Wall.
 The Berlin Wall remedy is reputed to aid feelings of separation and boost relationships.
 It charges £18.60 for a 50g bottle of pills, and £108.00 for 100ml in medicating potency of 96% alcohol.1Berlin Wall Remedy Illustrates ‘Ridiculous’ Homeopathy This shows the utter absurdity of homeopathy.

 Philosophy and Mechanism of Action